 Butler, Thomas, John, Collins, Cadogan, Dundas, Eastmond, Bailey, Wright, Walton, Taylor SUBS: Davis, Coombes, Spence, Emmanuel, Jeffrey, Downer, Brown

-The ground is a tight little affair, with a classic NL box stand on one side, some nice raised covered standing at the clubhouse end, some cover down the touchline and what looks to be a large, unusual looking hill behind the far end (a spoil heap perhaps?
-This part of Somerset was a big coal mining area in the 1800's after all).
+Out for kick off, we find the ground is a tight little affair, with a classic NL box stand on one side, some nice raised covered standing at the clubhouse end, some cover down the touchline and what looks to be a large, unusual looking hill behind the far end (a spoil heap perhaps?
+This part of Somerset was a big coal mining area in the 1800’s after all).
 The hosts are obviously keen as they get off to a bright start playing down the slope, forcing Bailey to head away from a dangerous ball in early doors.
-But we're soon on the front foot ourselves and after Easty and Cadogan have both had efforts just wide, Craig splits the defence after about 10 minutes, sending Cadogan in behind and he deftly lifts the ball over the keeper to give us the lead.
+But we’re soon on the front foot ourselves and after Easty and Cadogan have both had efforts just wide, Craig splits the defence after about 10 minutes, sending Cadogan in behind and he deftly lifts the ball over the keeper to give us the lead.
 Lovely stuff, nerves settled.
-Now let's go and see this off lads!
+Now let’s go and see this off lads!

 Having levelled, the first half is mostly both sides battling it out.
 The hosts trying to ensure that we get nothing for free and us trying to ensure no mistakes present any more gifts and put them firmly on the front foot.
 The only moments of interest are their number 10 trying to see what he can get away with in trying to wind up various people in Yellow shirts before he gets booked.
 And as we have a National League ref today, the answer is ‘quite a lot’.
 There is also a big shout for a peno for us, but of course Mr Competence in the middle gives nowt, so eventually the half ends and we go in all square.
 Could be worse I suppose.
 At least we’re going downhill for the 2nd 45.

 From there, Dundo and Cadogan should probably put the game completely to bed, but one shoots against the legs of the keeper and the other is denied his hat-trick when a shot through a crowd of players pigs off the far post.
-Still, no bother eh, we're doing fi....oh for fucks sake.
+Still, no bother eh, we’re doing fi….oh for gods sake!
 A little under 15 to go and a high ball is swung into the box from deep.
-Bultler comes to claim but he's always stretching and having to come through a small crowd to claim, he ends up crashing back to earth still at full stretch causing the ball to pop loose.
-Their sub, who has literally only just joined the fray gets to the ball first and prods goalwards, sadly JC can't get back in time and it trundles in off the post.
+Butler comes to claim but he’s always stretching and having to come through a small crowd to claim, he ends up crashing back to earth still at full stretch causing the ball to pop loose.
+Their sub, who has literally only just joined the fray gets to the ball first and prods goal-wards.
+Sadly JC can’t get back in time and it trundles in off the post.
 100 yards away, a couple of hundred people check their watches, curse under their breath and hope we can see things out.
-Fortunately, despite being thrown this lifeline, Paulton just can't quite find another gear to build up a head of steam towards the final whistle to really pressure us and the only real incident of note is the knobby number 10 finally going into the book for one bit of shithousery too many and we see out the game without any fuss.
-We're through!
+Fortunately, despite being thrown this lifeline, Paulton just can’t quite find another gear to build up a head of steam up the slope towards the final whistle to really pressure us and the only real incident of note is the knobby number 10 finally going into the book for one bit of shithousery too many and we see out the game without any fuss.
+We’re through!